ybyzek/theniledev-examples/webapp/README.md

    yarn setup-nile
    ```

-4. (Optional) If you want to run the data-plane reconciler that synchronizes events between the control plane and data plane (e.g. if you use the webapp to create new entity instances), start the reconciler in a separate window.
-See the instructions in the [Pulumi example](../data-plane/pulumi/).
+4. (Optional) If you want to hook up your Nile control plane to a data plane and provision real resources, run the reconciler to synchronize events between the control plane and data plane (e.g. if you use the webapp to create new entity instances).
+Follow the instructions in the [Pulumi example](../data-plane/pulumi/) and start the reconciler in a separate terminal window.

 ## Run the web server locally